tellor-io/auto-tipper-bot-liquity/README.md

 ```

 ### How It Works
-The bot watches for Chainlink broken, Chainlink frozen, and Chainlink data outside threshold conditions.
+The bot watches for API3 broken, API3 frozen, and API3 data outside threshold conditions.
 If any of these conditions are met, the bot will automatically determine a tip amount as a function of the current gas cost, oracle token price (TRB), and base token price (ETH, MATIC).
 It calculates the cost of paying for gas in terms of the oracle token and adds a buffer of $2.
 It then waits 45 seconds for a data report.
 If a report is submitted, the bot then waits for the next tipping interval, again checking for backup oracle conditions to be met.
 If no report was submitted, the bot recalculates the gas cost in terms of the oracle token, adds the $2 buffer, and multiplies this value by 1.10.
 It keeps doing this until a report is submitted or up to a max of 10 times.

 ### Why Use This
 The Tellor oracle works by incentivizing data reporters to submit your requested data.
 Reporters have to cover gas costs plus earn some profit.
 This bot is a handy tool for any liquity-like protocol which wants to pay for Tellor data only when needed.